Skip Navigation

 Leo d'Art

-© All Rights Reserved zenjenn
+© zenjenn

 The museums in Chicago are some of the best in world.
 If you are interested in science and fun check out the Museum of Science and Industry on the south side of the city.
 Wanting a little of the dinosaur or Egyptian pyramid experience?
 Try the Field Museum of Natural History.
 If you want to have a great time with fish, dolphins and whales, go to the Shedd Aquarium.
 Prefer star-gazing to the denizens of the deep?
-Then a visit to the Adler Planetarium and Museum, which houses the world's first 360º sky theater, is perfect.
+Then a visit to the Adler Planetarium and Museum, which houses the world's first 360º sky theatre, is perfect.
 In need of some culture or just like medieval armor?
 The Art Institute of Chicago is an excellent place.
 If you're a little tired of the old paintings and want something new, take a trip up north Michigan Ave and go to the Museum of Contemporary Art to see what is cool in the current art world.
-At this point, if your kids or the inner kid in you needs a little more attention go to the Chicago Children’s Museum at Navy Pier for some interactive learning.
+At this point, if your kids or the inner kid inside you needs a little more attention go to the Chicago Children’s Museum at Navy Pier for some interactive learning.

 Zoos